Premiership of Boris Johnson: Russian invasion of Ukraine

-During the prelude to the 2022 Russian invasion of Ukraine, Johnson's government warned the Russian Government not to invade Donbas.
+During the prelude to the Russian invasion of Ukraine, Johnson's government warned the Russian Government not to invade Donbas.
 Despite this, Johnson's Foreign Secretary Liz Truss told BBC News that British troops were "unlikely" to be deployed.
 In a phone call to President Vladimir Putin, Johnson urged him to "avoid bloodshed".
 Johnson and Putin agreed in a phone call to work towards a "peaceful resolution".
 On 1 February and 9 April 2022, Johnson arrived in Kyiv on a diplomatic visit, becoming the first leader of a major Western power to visit Kyiv during the crisis.
 He called the presence of the Russian Armed Forces near the Russia–Ukraine border "the biggest security crisis that Europe has faced for decades".
 On 20 February 2022, Johnson warned that Russia is planning the "biggest war in Europe since 1945" as Putin intends to invade and encircle Kyiv.

 In response to the invasion, the UK Government placed several sanctions on the Russian Government.
 For example, the UK has excluded key Russian banks from the UK financial system, frozen the assets of all Russian banks, barred Russian firms from borrowing money, and placed limits on deposits Russians can make at UK banks.
 The UK also promised to phase out Russian oil imports by the end of 2022.
 The UK has also stopped the sale of "golden visas", which allowed wealthy Russians to get British residency rights.
 The UK increased import tariffs by 35% percent on a number of goods from Russia and Belarus.

 On 8 March 2022, President Zelensky was invited to address the UK Parliament virtually where he thanked the UK for its support and urged the government to tighten sanctions on Russia.
 He compared the stand that Ukraine is taking against Vladimir Putin to that which the UK took against Germany in the Second World War.
 He said: "Just in the same way you didn't want to lose your country when Nazis started to fight your country, you had to fight."
-President Zelensky then evoked Winston Churchill's most famous speech of defiance, in which he promising to fight "on the beaches", saying: "We'll fight in the forests, on the shores, in the streets."
+President Zelensky then evoked Winston Churchill's most famous speech of defiance, in which he promised to fight "on the beaches", saying: "We'll fight in the forests, on the shores, in the streets."

 In March 2022, at the Conservative Party's spring conference in Blackpool, Johnson was criticised for comparing the struggle of Ukrainians fighting Russia's invasion to people in Britain voting for Brexit.
 Since the start of the crisis, the Government has provided £2.3 billion in military support to Ukraine.